 After ten years of co-owning the St. Louis Football Cardinals, Charles “Stormy” Bidwill had had enough.
 Either he or his brother Bill had to go.

-Judges ultimately ruled against Wolfner and the Bidwills finally assumed full control of the Grid Birds in early 1963.Continue reading
+Judges ultimately ruled against Wolfner which resulted in the Bidwills assuming full control of the Grid Birds in early 1963.Continue reading